-- 1) Adopting & issuing guidelines / standards for social and cultural places to ensure the access and participation of Persons with Disabilities in the social & cultural activities of the community. - 2) Adopting & issuing guidelines / standards for access & utilization of common community assets. - 3) Adopting & issuing guidelines / standards for access in the religious places - 4) The adoption and strict implementation of PwDs act 1995 and regulations to enshrine the principle that PwDs have equitable access and opportunity to play a full part in the electoral process and political life. - 5) The adoption and implementation of mandatory national standards regulating and ensuring equitable access to electoral services be that within existing Voter Registration Sites and Polling Stations or by virtue of offering other election services at home or a different suitable venue. - 6) The issuance of guidelines to electoral administrators on all aspects of access to electoral services to support the mandatory national standards. - 7) Ensuring removal of all communication barriers by providing most appropriate communication method and services so as to include category specific PwDs to participate in the political system.
+- 1) Adopting & issuing guidelines / standards for social and cultural places to ensure the access and participation of Persons with Disabilities in the social & cultural activities of the community. - 2) Adopting & issuing guidelines / standards for access & utilization of common community assets. - 3) Adopting & issuing guidelines / standards for access in the religious places - 4) The adoption and strict implementation of PwDs act 1995 and regulations to enshrine the principle that PwDs have equitable access and opportunity to play a full part in the electoral process and political life. - 5) The issuance of guidelines to electoral administrators on all aspects of access to electoral services to support the mandatory national standards. - 6) Ensuring removal of all communication barriers by providing most appropriate communication method and services so as to include category specific PwDs to participate in the political system.